-A group of private individuals can provide a very valuable employment resource.
-It can help in a number of ways:
+A group of private individuals (sponsor network) can provide a very valuable employment resource.
+It can help a newcomer or refugee find employment in a number of ways:

 - One or more members of the group might employ the newcomer personally.
 This could be within the group member’s own company, if a business owner, or on a personal basis.
 This type of work does not have to be full-time.
 It can be part-time or on an occasional basis and can be for any type of work that it is acceptable and beneficial to the newcomer.
 This provides Canadian employment experience and references that can be listed on a resumé.

 - A support group member can lobby his or her own employer to employ the newcomer being assisted.
 Again, if not full-time, the work can be part-time or even occasional/short-term.

 - Members of a group can help by accessing their personal and professional networks on social media, at social gatherings and events, at professional events and through direct outreach to family, friends, business connections (including among suppliers and customers.)
 Some groups may even have HR specialists within their membership, who will be particularly knowledgeable and experienced in leveraging contacts.